Tuesday 23 June 2026

 | 7am | Registration opens | Level 3 |

-| 7.30am | Ceva breakfast | To be confirmed |
+| 7.30am | Ceva breakfast | Room 101 Level 1 |

 | 9am | AMR surveillance and audits - an update for equine veterinarians | Lucy Johnston Learn about the Ministry for Primary Industries antimicrobial resistance (AMR) programme as it relates to equine practice, including surveillance for AMR, trends in antibiotic sales, and AMR audit findings.
 AMR surveillance relevant to the equine industry will be presented highlighting emerging trends and implications for veterinary practice.
 MPI’s new AMR dashboard: an interactive tool designed to make surveillance data accessible and actionable to practitioners will be introduced.
 The session will include a brief overview of the AMR team’s broader work, including outcomes of the AMR audits. | Room 502 Level 5 |